Free Online Hearing Test —How Old Are Your Ears?

 1

 A 1,000 Hz reference tone plays first.
-Adjust your volume until it's comfortable and clearly audible — this sets a fair baseline for the rest of the test.
+Adjust your headset audio volume until it's comfortable and clearly audible —this sets a fair baseline for the rest of the hearing examination.

 2

-The test plays pure sine wave tones starting at 8,000 Hz and climbing in steps up to 20,000 Hz.
-At each step you tell us whether you can hear it.
+The frequency hearing test plays pure sine wave hearing test sounds starting at 8,000 Hz and climbing in steps up to 20,000 Hz.
+At each hertz test step you tell us whether you can hear it.

 3

 When you can no longer hear a tone, we confirm with one more try.
-The highest frequency you can reliably hear becomes your result.
+The highest frequency you can reliably hear during this hearing screening online becomes your result —a reliable frequency check of your ears.

 4

 Your upper frequency limit is mapped to a biological ear age using audiometric research data.
-A higher ceiling means younger ears.
+This hearing evaluation gives you an audiogram test-style result —a higher ceiling means younger ears.

 📊

-Human hearing theoretically spans 20 Hz to 20,000 Hz, but the upper limit declines steadily with age.
-This process is called presbycusis — the natural, irreversible loss of high-frequency hearing caused by hair cell degeneration in the cochlea.
+Human hearing range theoretically spans 20 Hz to 20,000 Hz, but the upper limit declines steadily with age.
+This process is called presbycusis —the natural, irreversible loss of high-frequency hearing caused by hair cell degeneration in the cochlea.
+An audiology test or hearing check can reveal exactly where you stand.

 UNDER 20